Roasted Broccoli and Fried Egg Sandwich – Episode 58

 - 2 oz.
 (1/8 C) parmesan cheese, grated

 - eggs (1 per serving)

 - Pre-heat the oven to 350F.
-Toss broccoli with 1 t olive oil, 1/4 t salt, and pepper.
-Pour onto a baking sheet and bake for 15-18 minutes (or until it’s slightly crispy).
+Toss broccoli with 1 t olive oil, a bit of salt, and pepper.
+Pour onto a baking sheet and bake for 15-18 minutes (or until it's slightly crispy).

 - Cook egg(s), sprinkled with a pinch of salt, covered, over low heat.
 Flip, if desired, turn off heat, and let it cook using residual heat from skillet (especially if you're using a cast iron), until yolk is to desired doneness.